ow2-proactive/coding-rules/README.md

 ## Intellij User

 * Use File > Import settings and select settings.jar to import the settings in IntelliJ IDEA.
-* (Optional if you have already the "Eclipse code formatter" plugin installed) Install Eclipse Code Formatter plugin, Preference -> Plugins -> Browse repositories, search "Eclipse Code Formatter" to install it and restart your Intellij after.
+* (Optional if you have already the "Eclipse code formatter" plugin installed) Install Eclipse Code Formatter plugin from the Plugins dialog screen:

+  * on MacOS: Preferences -> Plugins
+  * on GNU/Linux: File -> Settings -> Plugins
+  * on Microsoft Windows: File -> Settings

+  Click on Browse repositories, search for "Eclipse Code Formatter" and click on Install.
+  To load this new plugin, you will need to restart IntelliJ.
+* Open up the Eclipse Code Formatter dialog screen:

+  * on MacOS: Preferences -> Eclipse Code Formatter
+  * on GNU/Linux: File -> Settings -> Eclipse Code Formatter
-* Go to Preference -> Other Settings -> Eclipse Code Formatter
+  * on Microsoft Windows: File -> Settings -> Other Settings -> Eclipse Code Formatter

 * Enable the plugin by ticking "Use the Eclipse code formatter"
-* Setting "Eclipse Java Formatter config file" by using the src/main/resource/ProactiveCodeFormatter.xml.
+* Setting "Eclipse Java Formatter config file" by using the `src/main/resource/ProactiveCodeFormatter.xml`
 * Make sure the ProActive Rules is selected as "Java formatter profile"
 * Tick "Optimize Imports"
-* Select "Import order from file", which uses the src/main/resources/proactive.importorder
+* Select "Import order from file", which uses `src/main/resources/proactive.importorder`
 * Click on Apply or OK
+* Make sure that the selected Code Style Scheme is "Proactive" by opening the Code Style dialog screen:

+  * on MacOS: Preferences -> Editor -> Code Style
-* Make sure in Preference -> Editor -> Code Style, ProActive is selected as Scheme.
+  * on GNU/Linux: File -> Settings -> Editor -> Code Style

 ## Eclipse User